Keeping Your Card Safe

 - Give out your card number or other personal information over the phone or to anyone, unless you are sure it is from a company you know and trust.
 No one should ask for your password or PIN.

-- Set reminders to change the Personal Identification Number (PIN) and password of your digibank account and other banking apps like PayLah! regularly.
+- Change your PIN regularly.
+Set reminders to change the Personal Identification Number (PIN) and password of your digibank account and other banking apps like PayLah! regularly.
 This reduces the risk of your password and account being compromised.

 - If you’re setting up a new PIN or password, avoid words, phrases or sequences that are easily guessed.
 That rules out using your birthdate or phone number as a PIN.
 Depending on your mobile device, technologies such as TouchID and facial recognition can help authenticate you securely.

-- Avoid using the same password/PIN for all your banking and non-banking related accounts.
+- Avoid using the same PIN or password for all your banking and non-banking related accounts.